0xSero/partisia-docs/docs/dictionary.md

 The feature that allows you to deposit and withdraw BYOC.

 ### Transactions
-The smallest amount of information which can change the state of the blockchain Read more [here](transactions.md)
+A transaction is an instruction from a user containing information used to change the state of the blockchain.
+Read more [here](transactions.md)

 #### WASM
 Abbreviation for WebAssembly, a standardized binary code format which is used for the smart contracts deployed at PBC.